inBeat/inbeat-website/content/top-influencers/tiktok/food/united-states/houston/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Houston In 2023
+title: Top 10 Food TikTok Influencers In Houston In 2024
 description: >-
-  Find top food TikTok influencers in Houston in 2023.
+  Find top food TikTok influencers in Houston in 2024.
 Most popular hashtags: #fyp #houston #food #texas.
 platform: TikTok
-hits: 69
+hits: 68
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat holds 69 TikTok influencers like this in Houston, United States for you to pitch.
+text_bottom: Our platform has 68 TikTok influencers like this in Houston, United States for you to collaborate.
 profiles:
   - username: "ursusmaritimus_z"
     fullname: >-